 Please note that students bear the cost of telephone tutorials.

-The Institute of Linguists' examination is set and assessed by the Institute.
+The Chartered Institute of Linguists' examination is set and assessed by the Institute.
 The registration period is normally 1 May to 31 August.
 Other Individual exam centres, including City, may have their own registration deadlines.
 Students at City receive detailed exam information before the registration period starts.

 Please note the following:

 - City University London is unable to offer word processing facilities.

 - City University cannot accept external candidates.

 - Exam fees and exam centre fees are incurred by the Institute and by exam centres respectively.
 These fees, are not included in the course fees.

 You may find the following texts useful, but they are not required reading.

 - Baker, M (2011) In Other Words, A Coursebook on Translation (2nd edn).
 London: Routledge

 - Bassnett, S (1998, rpt 2002) Translation Studies.
 London: Routledge.